danbrom123/XRR-thinfilm-thickness-finder/README.md

 Therefore in plotting $((2n+1)\lambda^2)^{1/2}$ vs $(4(\sin(\theta_{n+1})^2-\sin(\theta_n)^2))^{1/2}$ we find the gradient is equal to $d$ i.e. the thickness of our thin film

-## tl;dr benefits
+## benefits
 - Can quickly determine thickness of single thin film
-- Takes far less time to setup and requires significant memory than complicated X-ray fitting software
+- Takes far less time to setup and use and requires almost no disk space compared to complicated X-ray fitting software
 - Allows for user to define Bragg peak centres, rather than using automated Guassian peaks to fit them (such as scipy), which is difficult to achieve when there is a high signal to noise ratio
--
+- Can use save function in toolbars of plots to quickly save figures to any desired location

 ## Requirements
 - Python 3.6